Caslus/wukong/README.md

 <h2 align="center">commands</h2>

-a list of commands may or may not be included here in the future, i'm also considering putting them up in the github wiki, for now, you can use the `help` command
+a docs with all commands is currently being written, please be patient.

+also, i didn't set up music commands yet! but they are 100% guaranteed to be a feature in the future

 <h2 align="center">contributing</h2>